Martín Cortés (son of Malinche): Death of Hernán Cortés and adulthood in Spain

-Hernán Cortés died in Castile, Spain on December 2, 1547.
-Although Martín Cortés, son of Malinche, was his first-born son, his primary heir was his legitimate son, Don Martín Cortés, who succeeded to the title of the Marquis of the Valley of Oaxaca.
-Three years later, in 1550, when Martín was twenty-eight, he spent a year in Europe fighting in the armies of the Holy Roman Emperor.
-In 1557, Martín Cortés hired a lawyer to sue his brother for certain mines and slaves that were supposedly granted to him by his father 8 years before his death.
-This was a battle that went on for several years.
-However, during the process of this battle, Spain passed the New Laws that said that every slave in New Spain was free.
+On December 2, 1547, his father died in Castile, Spain, with all sons present.
+Although he was the eldest son, the primary legitimate heir was his younger half brother, Martín Cortés Zuñiga, who inherited the title of the Marquis of the Valley of Oaxaca.
+In turn, Martín el Mestizo was to receive an annual income of one thousand gold ducats from the marquisate.

+As part of the entourage of Prince Philip, Martín probably traveled to England with him in 1554 during his grand wedding to Queen Mary I. His brother was also a guest, as recorded by William Segar.
+Three years later, he served in the Italian War of 1551–1559, participating in the Battle of St. Quentin.
+In 1557, Martín Cortés hired a lawyer to sue his brother for certain mines and slaves that were granted to him by his father 8 years before his death.
+This was a battle that lasted until 1561, when the Mestizo was finally granted his part.
+During the process of this battle, Spain passed the New Laws that said that every slave in New Spain was free.
+Despite this clash, the two brothers mended their relationship.